Home

 A yellow line graph covered with jagged red line moving up and down charting weather.
 Below is islands covered in snow.

-The Salish Sea Institute is excited to host a webinar on Climate Change in the Salish Sea Bioregion: Observed and Projected Trends in Temperature and Precipitation featuring Dr. Aquila Flowers.
-The webinar will take place on December 11th at either Academic Instructional Center West room 204 or on Zoom.
+The Salish Sea Institute was thrilled to be able to host a webinar on Climate Change in the Salish Sea Bioregion: Observed and Projected Trends in Temperature and Precipitation featuring Dr. Aquila Flower.
+The webinar took place on December 11th at WWU's Bellingham Campus AW room 204 and virtually.
 Learn how anthropogenic climate change has altered temperature and precipitation patterns in the Salish Sea bioregion and what global climate models have projected for our region over the next 75 years.
 Check it out here!

 Check it out here!